lexnederbragt/MBV3070-H19/0_Variables_Types.md

    print "ATG GGC ATG GGC".find("C")
 ```

-Q: Why the first C is in position 6?
+Question: Why the first C is in position 6?
-Q: How would you find the number of Ts?
+Question: How would you find the number of Ts?
-Q: How would you find the position of the first T?
+Question: How would you find the position of the first T?

 ## Using variables